 CSCuf57901 Video resolution support for SIP phones

-Cisco Unified Communications Manager supports the imageattr line in the SDP portion of the SIP header for higher resolution video calls.
+Cisco Unified Communications Manager supports the imageattr line in the Session Description Protocol (SDP) portion of the SIP header for higher resolution video calls.
 Cisco SIP phones that support w360p (640 x 360), such as the 9951, 9971, and 8961, automatically select the best resolution for video calls depending on the following criteria:

-If you currently have a Cisco IP Phone model 9951, 9971, or 8961 that supports w360p (640 x 360) video resolution and are upgrading to Cisco Unified Communications Manager release 8.5(1) or later, you may notice changes in the resolution of video calls.
+If you currently have a Cisco Unified IP Phone model 9951, 9971, or 8961 that supports w360p (640 x 360) video resolution and are upgrading to Cisco Unified Communications Manager Release 8.5(1) or later, you may notice changes in the resolution of video calls.

 Phone A sends a SIP message with an imageattr line in the SDP.

 Cisco Unified Communications Manager deletes the imageattr line in the SDP and then sends the modified SIP message to Phone B.

 Phone B attempts to send video with the w360p resolution because there is no imageattr line in the SDP portion of the SIP header.

 The following video call flow is between two 9951 phones (Phone A and Phone B) with imageattr line support (for example, using Cisco Unified Communications Manager Releases 8.5(1) and later):